Exabyte-io/materials-designer/README.md

 ## GitHub Codespace

-When using a GitHub codespace, see [codespace-setup.sh](codespace-setup.sh) for how the application and tests can be started.
+When using a GitHub codespace "from scratch", see [codespace-setup.sh](codespace-setup.sh) for how the application and tests can be started.

-To start the application:
+When coming back to the previously used codespace - to run application:

 ```bash
 nvm use 12.21.0
 npm start
 ```

-Then, to run tests in headless mode in another terminal session, use the following example:
+then, to run tests in headless mode in another terminal session, use the following example:

 ```bash
 nvm use 8